darrellncouch/couch-routes/README.md

 # couch-routes

 ## What is this?

-couch-routes is a simple and light-weight package to simplify routing and dependency injection in class based express typescript.
+couch-routes is a simple and light-weight package built to simplify routing and dependencies </br> through a typescript class based approch to express.

+## Why use couch-routes

+The intention of couch-routes is to clean up the common file structure of an express application while </br> making it more intuitive and familliar to the common structure and feel of web frameworks throughout </br> different languages.
+This packages takes consideration from Dot Net as well as Angular, giving a familliar </br> routing and dependency injection experience.

 ## Installation

 `npm i couchRoutes --save`

 ## tsconfig.json
-"compilerOptions": {
+"compilerOptions": { </br>
-    ...
-    "experimentalDecorators": true,
-    "emitDecoratorMetadata": true,
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;...</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"experimentalDecorators": true,</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"emitDecoratorMetadata": true,</br>
 }